murphygroup/cellorganizer-documentation_old/source/chapters/local/index.rst

 Downloading CellOrganizer
 -------------------------
-CellOrganizer for Matlab is the most flexible and powerful of the CellOrganizer deliverable, since it interfaces with `Matlab <https://www.mathworks.com/products/matlab.html>`_ which facilitates data analysis.

 To download the latest CellOrganizer for Matlab distribution go to the `download page <ttp://www.cellorganizer.org/cellorganizer-2-7-2/>`_.
 Aftwards, extract the contents of the release into a local directory of your preference.

 For example,